 - opening government data is a starting point to improving education, governments, and other real-world problems.

 - Open Data may lead to the exploitation of data in developing countries by rich and more well-equipped research institutes without further involvement or benefits to local communities,

 - privacy concerns may require limited access to data for specific users or data subsets,

 - sponsors do not receive full value if their data is misused, requiring quality management, dissemination, and branding efforts that often charge fees to users for best results,

 - there is no control over the aggregation of Open Data.

-Open Data comes with its plethora of benefits but also its fair share of challenges and limitations.
+Open Data comes with its plethora of benefits and its fair share of challenges and limitations.
 We have discussed the benefits of Open Data, solutions (such as Open Data initiatives and engagement strategies), discrepancies, examples, and arguments for and against it.
-Now, let’s briefly mention how Orvium helps with Open Data solutions.

 Open means much more than being able to have access and read data and information.
-We know this from our data sharing article.
-It provides:
+You know this from our data sharing article.
+Open means data has:

 - the right context to understand it,

 - the resources to replicate it,